 NF: However, there are a few online, plastic-free shops around (with new ones popping up weekly), this kind of shopping experience is still unique and niche.

 Offering a selection of ethically produced, and sourced products that are all aiming to minimise our negative impact on the planet is unique.
-What makes us difference from the other shops is our added personality, I’d like to think.
+What makes us different from the other shops is our added personality, I’d like to think.

 MT: What is your kind of clientele?